tpaschalis/hop/README.md

 You can get `hop` by running.

-It comes with two modes; the default plain old boring B&W, as well as colourized 🌈, by providing the `--color` flag.
+It comes with two modes; the default plain old boring B&W, as well as fabulous 🌈🎨🎆🍭colorized output.
+Just provide the `--color` flag!

 ## Are you just wrapping some commands?